-- Support the development and implementation of the principal hazards management plans for all applicable prescribed principal hazards in WHS (M&P) Regs 2014, clause 5 and any other relevant to electrical standards. - Set the electrical engineering standards for principal electrical hazard management plans. - High level of understanding of the nature of harm that could be caused by a hazard, how serious the harm could be and the likelihood of it happening.
+Support the development and implementation of the principal hazard management plans for all applicable prescribed principal hazards in WHS (M&P) Regs 2014 relating to mechanical plant.

+High level of understanding of the nature of harm that could be caused by a hazard in the underground coal mine, how serious the harm could be and the likelihood of it happening.